aaronsherwood/studentProjectServer/README.md

 Anything!
 The beauty of this method is that you can show any type of documentation that you want: a P5.js sketch, a video, a shader posted on Shader Toy, etc. All that is needed is a URL of the video/photo/GIF/sketch/track/etc.

 ## Scrolling Through Projects
-Currently each project will be shown for a minute before advancing to the next project.
-To change this rate edit timer.js.
-You may also press the Enter/Return key to move to the next project.
+Currently each project will be shown for a minute before auto advancing to the next project.
+There are also small arrow buttons on the bottom right of the screen to manually move to the previous/next project.